-Figure 3 presents the detected wind reversal dates at high-latitudes, i.e., MLT-SL (right-left column, purple lines) and M-SL (left-right column) for the previously introduced altitude definitions.
+Figure 3 presents the detected wind reversal dates at high latitudes, i.e., MLT-SL (left column, purple lines) and M-SL (right column) for the previously introduced altitude definitions.
 Note that for M-SL, both MLS (blue lines) and PRR (red lines) results are included.
-The first three panels for both definitions (Figs. 3a, 3b, 3c and Figs. 3e, 3f, 3g) depict the DOY (ordinate) when the MZWR-mean zonal wind reversal occurs for every year (abscisa) for SB, SE and SL summer beginning, summer end and summer length, respectively.
+The first three panels for both definitions (Fig. 3a, b, c and e, f, g) depict the DOY (ordinate) when the mean zonal wind reversal occurs for every year (abscissa) for summer beginning, summer end, and summer length, respectively.

-To explore the long-term behavior, we fit a linear function and apply the Student's t-test (with null hypothesis being slope equal to zero) to investigate if there is a significant slope incorporating the standard deviation error propagation (e.g. Santer et al., 2000).
+To explore the long-term behavior, we fit a linear function and apply the Student's t test (with null hypothesis being the slope equal to zero) to investigate whether there is a significant slope incorporating the standard deviation error propagation (e.g., Santer et al., 2000).
 The linear regression (solid line in the same color) is only shown for the summer beginning and summer length (first and third panels, respectively), and enclosed in dashed lines (same color) is shown the expected variability.
-In the case of SE-summer end for both definitions, the linear regression is not shown since we were not able to reject the null hypothesis.
+In the case of summer end for both